 "I have always had faith in Hashem.
 Whatever happened to me, I always trusted that it would be for the best since it came from Hashem.
-And if things looked bad, I never despaired, knowing that with the help of Hashem, everything would turn out all right in the end.
+And if things looked bad, I never despaired. knowing that with the help of Hashem, everything would turn out all right in the end.
 I also gave much tzedakah, especially during difficult times.
 I always gave generously to those who had less than I.

 "In addition, I always kept an open house for wayfarers.
 I welcomed guests and treated them royally.
-One time, as I was entertaining some travelers, there came a sudden knock at the door.
-It was a messenger from my landlord.
+One time, as I was entertaining some travelers, there came a sudden knock at many.
+In the end I gave in and went to the door.
+It was a messenger from my the city. landlord.
 He wanted me to appear before him at once.
 He threatened to throw me into prison if I did not come immediately.

 "I did not know what to do.
 I still had my hungry guests to feed.
 They had come from afar and if I did not give them to eat they would go to bed hungry and would not wait for my return.
-I made a guick decision.
+I made a quick decision.
 I would do what my conscience told me to do and leave the problem of the landlord up to Hashem.
-I put my trust in Him that everything would turn out all right.
+I put my trust in Him that go directly to the source of all life and everything would turn out all right.

-"I took care of my guests, aking sure that they ate and drank.
+"I took care of my quests, aking sure that they ate and drank.
 Then I showed them to their rooms.
 Only afterwards did I allow myself to obey the landlord's summons, hours after it had been delivered.

 "I found him all smiles.
 For no particular reason at all, his mood had suddenly changed and he greeted me warmly.
 He did not throw me into jail.
-Everything had worked out fine after all.

-"This is only one example.
-Actually, everything always works out all right, as long as I keep on trusting in Hashem.
-And so I no longer worry, no matter how bleak things may appear.
+Everything had worked out fine after everything always works out all right, as long as I keep on trusting in Hashem.
+And so I no longer worry, no mat- the poor, among Torah scholars and ter how bleak things may appear.